BrianSigafoos/briansigafoos.github.io/_posts/2012-06-01-dubai-guide.md

 ###### Restaurants
 Tip: make a reservation to be sure especially on Thu or Fri nights

-- [Souk Madinat Jumeirah][] - 40 restaurants and bars set along canals next to the Burj Al Arab,
+- [Souk Madinat Jumeirah][] - 40 restaurants and bars set along canals next to the Burj Al Arab, use [this list][] to pick the cuisine and price you want and make a reservation
 - [West 14th][] $$$$ - NYC style steakhouse on Palm Island at Oceana.
 Get cocktails outdoors first with a great view of Dubai Marina
 - [Toro Toro][] $$$$ - Latin American steaks and food at the Grosvenor House in Dubai Marina
 - [Le Traiteur][] $$$$ - #1 Friday brunch in Dubai, French gastronomic feast on old Dubai Creek - make reservations 7-10 days in advance